-a. a minimum of ★63 offered by the Faculty of Arts;

-- b. $\star$ 60 must be successfully completed at the University of Alberta; - a minimum of ★30 must be taken while registered in the Faculty of Arts; and - d. a minimum of ★6 selected from courses offered by the Faculty of Science or used by the Faculty of Science as Science courses (see §194 for appropriate subjects). - e. a minimum of $\pm 15$ at the senior level applied to the major and a minimum of $\pm 6$ at the senior level applied to the minor must be completed with courses offered by the Faculty of Arts at the University of Alberta (except Science minors, see §43.3(4).
+- a. a minimum of ★63 offered by the Faculty of Arts; - b. ★60 must be successfully completed at the University of Alberta; - a minimum of ★30 must be taken while registered in the Faculty of Arts; and - a minimum of ★6 selected from courses offered by the Faculty of Science or used by the Faculty of Science as Science courses (see §194 for appropriate subjects). - e. a minimum of ★15 at the senior level applied to the major and a minimum of ★6 at the senior level applied to the minor must be completed with courses offered by the Faculty of Arts at the University of Alberta (except Science minors, see §43.3(4).

-Course Load Requirements: Students will normally complete $\pm$ 30 in each Fall/Winter period and complete the program in four academic calendar years.
+Course Load Requirements: Students will normally complete ★30 in each Fall/Winter period and complete the program in four academic calendar years.

-Program Requirements: The BA degree requires students to successfully complete $\star$ 120 including the following:
+Program Requirements: The BA degree requires students to successfully complete ★120 including the following:

-- Basic Requirements (\36) - A major subject of concentration and a minor subject of concentration, or two major subjects of concentration.
-Students who declare a double major are not permitted to declare a minor. - First Year: Each year consists of ★30 credited to the program.
-Within the first ★30, students should complete courses from the basic program requirements (junior level recommended) including the ★6 junior ENGL requirement.
+- Basic Requirements (★36) - A major subject of concentration and a minor subject of concentration, or two major subjects of concentration.
+Students who declare a double major are not permitted to declare a minor. - (1) First Year: Each year consists of ★30 credited to the program.
+Within the first ★30, students should complete courses from the basic program requirements.
+The Faculty recommends that junior (100-) level courses be taken in the first year; and that the English/Writing requirement be completed within the first ★60